 The Tarcutta Valley Landcare Group hold meetings on the last Tuesday of each month at the Tarcutta RSL Club from 7:30pm.
 New members are most welcome.

 Permaculture is about design and practice for sustainable living.
 By designing your house, garden or farm like a natural system, you can save yourself a lot of work, energy and eliminate waste.
 Permaculture Riverina is a group of friendly and enthusiastic people who get together regularly for activity days.
 The group focuses on growing your own fruit and vegetables, reuse and recycling and sustainable living.
 They share knowledge and experiences on greener lifestyles, with an emphasis on permaculture principles.
 You can join in whether a beginner or have experience.
-Contact John Smith on 02 69266882, or email Aileen Cooke at email@example.com
+Contact Gail on 0402500168 or email@example.com.

 REAP by OzHarvest Wagga Wagga